Rambo19911/music-sorting-script/README.md

 ## How It Works

 The application uses PowerShell and Windows Shell API to extract metadata from music files.
+It does not rely on any third-party applications or libraries, which improves compatibility but may occasionally result in errors when reading metadata from certain audio files.

 It supports various audio formats including:

 - MP3 (.mp3)
 - FLAC (.flac)